 This is not a program for the faint-of-heart, for those wanting business as usual, or those who rest on their laurels.
 If you would describe yourself in any of the following ways:

 If personal development does not interest you, or you do not value investing in yourself.
 If you’re looking for a prescription.
 If you just want to change from one input system to another or are looking for ‘the silver bullet answer’.
-If you’re already an agronomist who sees Regenerative Ag is the next big trendy ticket.
+If you’re an agronomist who sees Regenerative Ag is the next big trendy ticket.
 If you’re looking for just another marketing tool...

 Then this is not the program for you!